Uniqueness of solutions to MFG systems with large discount: Introduction

 It is convenient to think of the term $-D_pH(\lambda Du_\lambda(t,x),x)$ in the second equation of \eqref{MFGgen}, driving the evolution of $m(t)$, as a nonlinear and \textit{non-local} in time function of $m_\lambda$; indeed, it is clear from the first equation that $Du_\lambda(t)$ depends on the whole ``future'' behaviour of $m_\lambda$ on the time interval $[t, \infty)$.
 As a preliminary result, we show (see in particular Proposition \ref{convunifgen}) that $Du_\lambda(t)$ is actually close to $DF(x,m_\lambda(t))$ (the notation $D F= D_x F$ and $D u= D_x u$ will be used from time to time):

 so $-D_pH(\lambda Du_\lambda(t,x),x)$ sees in fact $m_\lambda$ almost only through its values at time $t$.
-This is just a quantitative version of the convergence result in \cite{BC}.
-To achieve uniqueness of solutions, we need some further information.
-It turns out (see Proposition \ref{dudist}) that there exists a positive constant $\eta$ such that, given any two solutions $(u_\lambda^1, m_\lambda^1)$, $(u_\lambda^2, m_\lambda^2)$, then
+This allows to derive a a quantitative version of the convergence result in \cite{BC} and quantitative convergence of $m_\lambda$ to the solution of the McKean-Vlasov equation \eqref{MFGlim} (see Proposition \ref{quantitative}).
+To achieve then uniqueness of solutions, we need some further information.
+It turns out (see Proposition \ref{dudist}) that there exists a positive constant $\eta$ such that, given any two solutions $(u_\lambda^1, m_\lambda^1)$, $(u_\lambda^2, m_\lambda^2)$ to \eqref{MFGgen}, then

 This says rather precisely how $D u_\lambda(t)$, and hence $-D_pH(\lambda Du_\lambda(t))$, changes as $m_\lambda$ changes.
 It is clear that, for large values of $\lambda$, variations of $m_\lambda$ in the ``future'' are almost irrelevant.
 A delicate aspect in the derivation of this estimate is that the time horizon is infinite.
 The estimate is enough, combined with a sort of non-local in time Gr\"onwall type lemma (see Proposition \ref{groplus}), to derive the uniqueness result.